shpml/fundamentals/07_chapter/09_assessment.md

 3. Go take a look and confirm that you now have a copy of `wdi-fundamentals-memorygame` in your list of repositories.

-4. Open your fork of the repo (and note that Github lists your repo as a fork of the original repository).
+4. Open your fork of the repo (and note that GitHub lists your repo as a fork of the original repository).

   ![Image showing "forked from ga-students/wdi-fundamentals-rps"](../assets/chapter2/clone_ga-students.png)